-- A computed tomography (CT) scan or another imaging study may be required for further investigation of an intraocular object.
+A CT scan or another imaging study may be required for further investigation of an intraocular foreign body.

-- You may be referred to an ophthalmologist–a physician who specializes in eye care–for further assessment or treatment.
+You may be referred to a doctor who specializes in eye care, known as an ophthalmologist, for further assessment or treatment.

-Intraocular foreign objects can result in endophthalmitis, which is an infection of the inside of the eye.
-If an intraocular foreign object damages the cornea or lens of the eye, your vision could be damaged or lost.
+Intraocular foreign bodies can result in endophthalmitis.
+This is an infection of the inside of the eye.
+If an intraocular foreign body damages the cornea or lens of your eye, your vision could be damaged or lost.

-Foreign objects that may land in your eye accidently during everyday activities can be difficult to anticipate or avoid.
+Foreign objects that may land in your eye accidentally during everyday activities can be difficult to anticipate or avoid.

 To prevent getting a foreign object in your eye, always wear protective eyewear when: